Andi-Lo/MulticolumnGallery/README.md

 </div><!-- ./popup-gallery -->
 ```
 Customize your gallery through the config file placed in /config/config.json
+Add Images and Thumbnail into the appropriate folders:
+* Image files should be 1600*1200 to increase performance.
+* Supported image formats are png, jpg, gif.
+* thumbnails have to be named thumb_imagename.
+* * e.g if the name is IMGP7001.jpg then your thumbnail needs to be named thumb_IMGP7001.jpg

 ## <a name="License"></a>License
 Released under the [MIT License](http://opensource.org/licenses/MIT)